lambda-client/lambda/README.md

 A minecraft utility mod for anarchy servers.

-See [forgehax](https://github.com/fr1kin/forgehax) for a more polished equivalent.
-Some features in KAMI may be based on those of forgehax, as I sometimes used it as reference.

 This is by no means a finished project and is still in rapid development.

 ## Preview